r2dragon/global-currency-format-documentation/README.md

 If you have knowledge, references or documentation on the use of currencies globally.
 Please contribute to the list and help complete this document.

-Send a pull request or comment
+Send me a pull request or [leave a comment](https://github.com/r2dragon/global-currency-format-documentation/issues)